 The low estrogen level of menopause is often the culprit to decreased sex drive, but there are many other causes.
 Sadly, when ovulation ends women believe that their sex drives have vanished because they no longer have the hormonal surges which promote the drive for reproduction.
 However, women still feel aroused, but typically after erotic stimulation is initiated.
 The key is to start playing, and desire will follow.
 Think about it like this- You’ll need to preheat your libido before you’re ready to get cooking.

-Additionally, as women age, it may take longer than it did in your younger years to experience orgasms.
+Additionally, as women age, it may take longer than it did in their younger years to experience orgasms.
 When they do, the orgasms might also feel “weaker”.
 Because of this, women sometimes find their sexual experience less desirable.
 Adjusting with your body and increasing the vibrational power or stimulation will help.
-More intense stimulation results in both faster and stronger orgasms, and a wand massager’s higher speeds offers just high-powered vibration intended for this purpose.
+More intense stimulation results in both faster and stronger orgasms and a wand massager's higher speeds offer just high-powered vibration intended for this purpose.
 Additionally, orgasms help to strengthen the pelvic floor muscles which, in turn, increases the intensity of orgasms.
 That’s a win-win in our book.